 Prior to joining the faculty, McKenna was a member of the faculty at Saint Louis University School of Law and practiced law with an intellectual property firm in Chicago, where he primarily litigated trademark and copyright cases.
 He received his JD from the University of Virginia School of Law.

-McKenna's academic papers can be found here.
-He has also given interviews to various popular news outlets such as Wired, The Washington Post, The New York Times, and The Wall Street Journal.
+He has given interviews to various popular news outlets such as Wired, The Washington Post, The New York Times, and The Wall Street Journal.
 In 2012, he wrote an opinion piece on the Protect IP Act (“PIPA”) and Stop Online Piracy Act ("SOPA") for Slate.com.

 Robin Darling Young is an Associate Professor of Theology in the College of Arts & Letters.
 She received her PhD in the History of Christianity from the University of Chicago and has served on boards and program committees for the American Society of Church History, the Syriac Studies Symposium, the American Catholic Historical Association, and the American Academy of Religion, and has consulted for the National Endowment for the Humanities.
 She is a member of the Eastern Orthodox-Roman Catholic Consultation, and the Oriental Orthodox-Roman Catholic Consultation.
 Her chief interests lie in the languages and cultures of the ancient Christian East.
 She is the co-editor of Reading Religions in the Ancient World (2007) and To Train His Soul in Books: Syriac Asceticism in Early Christianity (2011).